Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A cancer diagnosis can bring a host of emotions, and everyone experiences treatment differently.
-Emily Gentry, R.N., BSN, oncology program coordinator at Baylor Regional Medical Center at Plano, offers these tips for living well during treatment.
+A cancer diagnosis can bring a host of emotions and everyone experiences treatment differently.

 1. Focus on the gains.
 It’s easy to dwell on the losses that cancer can bring.
-Gentry encourages people to also see the gains—such as new perspectives on personal values, goals and priorities and the deepening of personal relationships.
+We encourage people to also see the gains—such as new perspectives on personal values, goals and priorities and the deepening of personal relationships.

 2. Keep moving.
 During therapy, it can be hard to maintain a steady exercise program.
-That’s why Baylor Plano offers the Healthy Steps™ program to help patients at every level learn exercises they can do.
+That’s why Baylor Scott & White – Plano offers the Healthy Steps™ program to help patients at every level learn exercises they can do.

 6. Deal with stress.
-Whether it’s deep breathing, guided imagery, yoga or journaling, Gentry encourages patients to find a way to cope with the stress of treatment.
+Whether it’s deep breathing, guided imagery, yoga or journaling, we encourage patients to find a way to cope with the stress of treatment.

-Find strength in numbers with one of the oncology support groups at Baylor Plano including our monthly breast cancer, SPOHNC (Support for People with Head and Neck Cancer) and Us Too prostate cancer support groups, plus our quarterly Look Good … Feel Better® program.
+Find strength in numbers with one of the oncology support groups at Baylor Scott & White – Plano including our monthly breast cancer, SPOHNC (Support for People with Head and Neck Cancer) and Us Too prostate cancer support groups, plus our quarterly Look Good … Feel Better® program.
 To register, call 1-800-4BAYLOR or find the class online.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |